kbartonhenry/TDI_challenge/README.md

 # TDI_challenge

-This repository contains the code and data I have used for the completion of the The Data Incubator challenge.
+This repository contains the code and data used by Kelsey Barton-Henry for the completion of the The Data Incubator challenge.

 * The code used for my response to Question 1 of the challenge is contained in *TDI_question1.py*.